ssheersh/Quant-Club/zerodha_varsity/mod2/notes.md

 * When $RSI \in [0,30]$ the security is supposed to be oversold and thus there is probably going to be an upward correction.
 * When $RSI \in [70,100)$ the security is supposed to be overbought and there is probably going to be a downward correction.

 However, remember that RSI generated the most trusty signals in a sideways market.
-Consider the folowing scenarios:
+Consider the following scenarios:
-* In an uptrend, the RSI is consistenetly stuck in the 100 region
+* In an uptrend, the RSI is consistently stuck in the 100 region
 * In a downtrend, the RSI is consistently stuck in the 0 region.

 Thus:
 1. If RSI is fixed for a long time in 100 region(overbought), look for buying instead of shorting.
 2. If RSI is fixed for a long time in 0 region(oversold), look for shorting instead of buying
-3. If RSI starts moving away from 0 region after a long time(above 30), look to take a long position as a stock may have botoomed out in the downtrend.
+3. If RSI starts moving away from 0 region after a long time(above 30), look to take a long position as a stock may have botommed out in the downtrend.
-4. If RSI starts moving away from the 100 region after a long time(below 70), look to take a short position has the stock may haave topped out
+4. If RSI starts moving away from the 100 region after a long time(below 70), look to take a short position has the stock may have topped out

 #### Note of caution
 None of the parameters should be used with rigidity.
-For example, the 14 day is just what Wilder needed in the days of 1978(Pink Floyd's the Wall had just come out and would not top the chart until weeks later). the 0 to 30 and 70 to 100 was also what worked for Wilder.
+For example, the 14 day is just what Wilder needed in the days of 1978(Pink Floyd's the Wall had just come out and would not top the chart until weeks later).
+The 0 to 30 and 70 to 100 was also what worked for Wilder.

 As the trader gains more experience, these parameters are fine-tuned by them.